aadic0/ENSF-480-Final-Project/src/objects/control/_README.md

 - selecting seat will be done in gui, which will be passed to boundary class, which is passed to this class

 ### ShowtimeController.java
-- Add showTheatreShowtimes() method
-    - Shows showtimes for a specific theatre
 - Add showShowtimes() method
     - Shows showtimes for all theatres

 ### TheatreController.java
+- Add showTheatreShowtimes() method
+    - Shows showtimes for a specific theatre

--
+- Add showTheatreMovies() method
+    - Shows all movies being shown at a theatre
+    - Could do a method or just steal movie data from showTheatreShowtimes()

 ### TicketController.java
 - implement cancelTicket() method